-CS 202 - Introduction to Computer Science The department's introductory course for majors taught on Pentium-based machines; currently using the Java language as the vehicle to introduce computer programming.
+- CS 202 Introduction to Computer Science The department's introductory course for majors taught on Pentium-based machines; currently using the Java language as the vehicle to introduce computer programming. - CS 215 Discrete Mathematics

-- CS 215 Discrete Mathematics - A course in discrete mathematics which gives students the necessary mathematical foundation for subsequent CS courses. - CS 220 Programming with Data Structures A data structures course taught on Pentium-based machines using the language Java. - CS 221 Introduction to Internet and Mobile Computing Introduction to components, architecture and infrastructure of systems and services to support internet computing and mobile platforms. - CS 306 Linux/UNIX Programming This course uses the UNIX operating system and provides an in-depth coverage of the C language, which is used for the system programming projects in the course. - CS 330 Introduction to the Design and Analysis of Algorithms This course introduces some advanced data structures as they relate to file organization.
+A course in discrete mathematics which gives students the necessary mathematical foundation for subsequent CS courses.

+- CS 220 Programming with Data Structures A data structures course taught on Pentium-based machines using the language Java. - CS 221 Introduction to Internet and Mobile Computing Introduction to components, architecture and infrastructure of systems and services to support internet computing and mobile platforms. - CS 290 Communication Skills and Ethics for Computer Science Effective writing, reading, presentation and oral communication skills for computer science professionals. - CS 306 Linux/UNIX Programming This course uses the UNIX operating system and provides an in-depth coverage of the C language, which is used for the system programming projects in the course. - CS 330 Introduction to the Design and Analysis of Algorithms This course introduces some advanced data structures as they relate to file organization.